inega/EFM_EFMD/README.md

 #######################################################################################

-Extra/auxiliary functions are stored in these files:
+Extra/auxiliary functions are stored in these files in the lib directory:

     EFM_EFMD_tools.py - functions to create streams of traces and do basic processing/plotting and other auxiliary functions